 Juneau recently earned the title of Alaska’s second-largest city, and the downtown area of this capital town is quaint as can be and tons of fun to explore.
 A picnic in Capital School Park is the perfect jumping-off point for an afternoon around town.
 The area has grassy fields, a basketball court, a playground, picnic benches and even public use grills if you’re feeling especially ambitious.

 Sitka – Whale Park

 Southeast Alaska’s picturesque community of Sitka has plenty of scenic spots to snack.
 Whale Park has full-size whale statues to play on, plus a boardwalk that trails around the park, plenty of lookout points and gazebos with incredible coastal views.
 Need we say more?

-For each of these picnic areas there is a nearby Westmark property with all of the lodging amenities you might require.
+For many of these picnic areas there is a nearby Westmark property with all of the lodging amenities you might require.
 Next time you plan a trip to Alaska or Canada, make sure you take some time out of your itinerary to relax at a few of these destinations, with or without your picnic basket!